WemyssJ/RvTK/README.md

 RvTK is actively being developed, and feedback from users is an important part of shaping the future direction of the toolkit.

 If there is a specific tool, workflow improvement, or feature that would help your team, please submit a request through the inbuilt feedback button.
-While not every request can be guaranteed, suggestions will be reviewed and considered for future development.
+Suggestions will be reviewed and considered for future development.

 During the development phase, RvTK will remain free to use.

-RvTK will not suddenly become a paid product without prior notice.
-When the project transitions to a paid version in the future, users will be informed in advance.

-Any future pricing will aim to be realistic, fair, and affordable, ensuring RvTK remains accessible to BIM professionals and teams while supporting continued development.
+If RvTK transitions to a paid product in the future, users will receive advance notice.
+Any future pricing will aim to remain realistic, fair, and accessible for BIM professionals and teams while supporting continued development.

----

-## Trial Period & Feedback

-Each installation of RvTK includes a **45-day trial period**, allowing users to explore and test the available tools.

-During the development phase, the trial period will be renewed with each new patch release, ensuring users testing the latest improvements have continued access.

-Feedback, bug reports, and feature suggestions are encouraged and can be submitted directly through the **inbuilt feedback button within RvTK**.